 Stand Up and Deliver

 Connecting with your listeners is a vital part of your preaching ministry.
-Ray Evans says without it there is a risk sermons become boring and repetitive.
+So how can you make sure that connection happens?

 Sir Ken Dodd died on 11 March 2018, aged 90.
 At his height, and indeed down to old age, he maintained a phenomenal work rate.